dsfields/spleen-node/README.md

     + `Filter.prototype.prioritize(priorities [, options] | strategy)`: creates a shallow copy of the `Filter` instance, and reorders all statements to align with a given list of field targets that is ordered by priority.

       Reordered statements cannot always be made to be in perfect prioritization order.
-This method will always return a `Filter` instance that is logically the same as the original.
+This method will always compute a `Filter` instance that is logically the same as the original.
 For example...

       - Given the expression `/bar eq 2 or /baz eq 3 and /foo eq 1`
       - A priority list of `['/foo', '/bar', '/baz']`
       - And a conjuction precedence of `and` (the default)